myrainbowandsky/myrainbowandsky.github.io/index.md

 To address this imbalance, I propose a simple yet powerful solution: collaboration.
 Let us work together, pooling our ideas, skills, and resources to pursue compelling research topics.
 By fostering cooperation and mutual support, we can create a win-win situation where every participant, regardless of their current standing, has the opportunity to produce impactful work.

-Currently, we are exploring several exciting ideas in computational social science, and I aspire for our work to be published in leading journals such as Nature, Nature Communications, Humanities & Social Sciences Communications, Nature Machine Intelligence, and Nature Human Behaviour.
+Currently, we are exploring several exciting ideas in machine behaviors, and I aspire for our work to be published in leading journals such as Nature, Nature Communications, Humanities & Social Sciences Communications, Nature Machine Intelligence, and Nature Human Behaviour.

 Let’s unite our efforts to demonstrate that "small names" can achieve extraordinary results.
 If you are interested in collaborating, I would be thrilled to discuss ideas and opportunities further.